How to Get Rid of Standing Water in Your Yard: A Guide

 De-thatch

 Clear your yard of any blanket debris that may be causing the rainwater not to drain properly.
 A dethatcher or a good old-fashioned rake will help you do it.
-If you don't have either tool, try putting down some plastic sheeting to catch the water while you're raking.
-Be sure to clear out the area around your sprinkler heads, too, because those could become clogged up with debris.
+If you don’t have either tool, try putting down some plastic sheeting to catch the water while raking.
+Clear out the area around your sprinkler heads, too, because those could become clogged up with debris.

 Aerate your lawn